nochet/BasePop_RNAseq/README.md

-# Transcriptome analysis of nutrition-dependent effects on gene expression in an outbred multi-parent Drosophila population
+# Transcriptome analysis of nutrition-dependent effects on gene expression in an outbred multi-parent Drosophila population.